-There are two important considerations to keep in mind before deciding on an electric car:
+There are three important considerations to keep in mind before deciding on an electric car:

 - 1. Can you charge an electric car at home or work?

-- 2. Do you drive less than the expected real-life range of the car each day?
+- 2. Do you drive less than the expected real-life range of the car?

-If you can answer "yes" to these two questions, then an electric car will probably fit into your life.
-If you've answered "no" to any of the questions, then you might find an electric car is a hassle.
+If you can answer "yes" to these three questions, then an electric car will probably fit your lifestyle.
+If you've answered "no" to any of them, then an EV might not be suitable for you at this point in your life.

 Why It's Important to Charge at Home or Work

-If you can plug in at home or at work, then it's no hassle to top up your car.
-In fact, you may find driving an EV to be more convenient than driving a petrol or diesel - no need to drive out of your way to a petrol station!
+So for day to day charging, it's easiest to plug in at home or at work.
+In fact, if charging at home or work is possible for you then you may find driving an EV to be more convenient than driving a petrol or diesel because there's no need to drive out of your way to top up a petrol station!

-As long as in your typical day you drive less than the expected real-life range of your electric car (and you can charge at home or work), you should never run afoul of one of the biggest concerns surrounding electric cars—will I run out of charge when I'm out driving... and then what happens?
-Even a four-year old used electric car should deliver over 50 miles of range (depending on a number of factors), plenty of buffer over the typical 20 miles or so most drivers tally up each day.
+As long as in your typical day you drive less than the expected real-life range of your electric car (and you can charge at home or work), you should never run afoul of one of the biggest concerns surrounding electric cars—will my battery run out when I'm out driving?

 Clearly, if you regularly drive long distances, an EV may not be suitable.
-Excluding the luxury Tesla (which has a range of 200 - 350 miles), more affordable EVs offer ranges of 80 miles - 155 miles per full charge.
+Excluding the luxury Tesla (which has a range of 200 - 350 miles), even more affordable EVs offer ranges of 50 miles - 155 miles per full charge.
 Is that enough for your needs?